apollographql/runtime-testing-framework/docs/src/guides/router-perf.md

 ## GCP Access

 You can request access to GCP by using the `/assist` command in Slack to open a ticket with IT.
-Once you’re access request has been actioned, navigate to the `router-performance` project’s IAM page [here][8] and look for your team name in that list.
+Once your access request has been actioned, navigate to the `router-performance` project’s [IAM page][8] and look for your team name in that list.
 If your team does not have the `Service Account Token Creator` role then you will also need to request that using `/assist`.

 > An example PR to handle this can be found [here][9],